Sip the water and find out what kind of creatures are there- Environmental DNA sources

 with snow depth gauges

-for the estimation of snowfall amounts
+of snowfall amounts

 In recent years, intensive heavy snowfall has been occurring even in regions that usually have little snow, causing serious damage.
 To minimize the damage caused by heavy snow, it is important to monitor snowfall and accumulation conditions extensively and at many points.